Inside the Archive #54: British stunt performers and a trip to Rome

 A lucky group of BFI National Archive staff were recently able to escape the British weather and head to Rome for the International Federation of Television Archives (FIAT/IFTA) World Conference, hosted by the legendary Cinecittà Studios.

-The BFI’s Senior Curator of Television, Lisa Kerrigan, and Collections Development Manager, Dylan Cave, gave their own presentation about the preservation of titles produced through the Young Audience’s Content Fund (YACF).
-The YACF was a government sponsored National Lottery fund which supported programming for children and young people, including the award-winning Big Boys (2022-2025), Sol (2020) and Milo (2021).
-The presentation outlined how the BFI National Archive worked with the fund to preserve all completed programmes (over 1000 titles) in the BFI National Archive, including using open-source tools to archive the interactive accessibility features of the fund’s final series, Mixmups (2023).
+BFI’s Senior Curator of Television, Lisa Kerrigan, and Collections Development Manager, Dylan Cave, gave their own presentation about the preservation of titles produced through the Young Audience’s Content Fund (YACF).
+The YACF was a government-sponsored National Lottery fund which supported programming for children and young people, including the award-winning Big Boys (2022-2025), Sol (2020) and Milo (2021).
+The presentation outlined how the BFI National Archive worked with the fund to preserve all completed programmes.
+It also highlighted the use of open-source tools to archive the interactive accessibility features of the fund’s final series, Mixmups (2023).

-BFI Videotape and Engineering Advisor, Charles Fairall, lent his considerable expertise to sessions across the conference, and co-chaired a panel discussing the race to save material currently held on obsolete formats.
+BFI Videotape and Engineering Advisor Charles Fairall lent his considerable expertise to sessions across the conference and co-chaired a panel discussing the race to save material currently held on obsolete formats.
 The panel brought together people from across the sector, including archive owners, service providers and equipment manufacturers.
-Their fascinating discussion covered the need to make playback and digitisation equipment available more equitably across archives and institutions, whether there is enough impetus in the commercial market to develop new machinery or methods to read obsolete formats, and growing role of AI and cybersecurity in conversations around digital preservation.
+Their fascinating discussion covered many areas.
+These included the need to make playback and digitisation equipment available more equitably.
+Other priorities were assessing whether there is enough commercial interest to develop new methods to read obsolete formats, and recognising the growing role of AI and cybersecurity in digital preservation.

-The team also enjoyed catching up with some of our partner UK regions and Nations Film Archives, including the team from Northern Ireland Screen who presented on how their material is used creatively by filmmakers to reach new audiences, and the Yorkshire and North East Film Archive whose short film In the Veins (2025) was nominated for the Excellence in Archive Production award.
+The team also enjoyed catching up with some of our partner UK regions and Nations Film Archives.
+We attended a presentation by Northern Ireland Screen on how their material is used creatively by filmmakers to reach new audiences.
+Additionally, it was wonderful to see that Yorkshire and North East Film Archive’s short film In the Veins (2025) was nominated for the Excellence in Archive Production award.

-Beyond the panels, presentation and meetings, the team enjoyed exploring Cinecittà Studios.
-We were able to see the Ancient Rome set (complete with amphitheatre, mini Pantheon and Arch of Constantine) and the sound stages which once hosted Federico Fellini and Pier Paolo Pasolini, among many others.
-We even managed to squeeze in a little sightseeing around the Eternal City and some predictably excellent pasta!
+Beyond the panels, presentations, and meetings, the team enjoyed exploring Cinecittà Studios.
+We visited the Ancient Rome set – complete with an amphitheatre, a mini Pantheon, and the Arch of Constantine – and toured the sound stages that once hosted legends like Federico Fellini and Pier Paolo Pasolini, among many others.

 Many thanks to FIAT/IFTA, Cinecittà Studios and the city of Rome for welcoming and looking after us so well.
 Arrivederci!